thiggy01/change-gdm-background/README.md

 # change-gdm-background

-We now support Ubuntu 20.10 and Pop OS 20.04 and 20.10!

-This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with Ubuntu or Pop OS versions 20.04 Focal Fossa or 20.10 Groovy Gorilla.
+This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with Ubuntu or Pop OS versions 20.04 Focal Fossa, 20.10 Groovy Gorilla and 21.04 Hirsute Hippo.

 ## Warning